 Installing the Fixed Bridge – Step-by-Step

 The course of treatment described here is one of several options available.
-Consult your cosmetic dentist in East Brunswick to find out what the best solution is for you, given your specific condition.
+Talk to our cosmetic dentist to find out what the best solution is for you.

 The first step is installing dental implants to replace the lost tooth roots.
 In this case, five implants are used.
 Temporary teeth are attached that enable you to eat and function like normal while waiting for the permanent bridge to be installed.

 The final bridge is securely installed on top of the implants.
-With a full jaw replacement like this, it normally takes 2-3 visits to have the bridge completely attached.
+With a full arch replacement like this, it normally takes two or three visits to have the bridge completely attached.

-Your new teeth should be hard to tell from natural – both for you and others.
-People who have had traditional dentures before getting a fixed bridge often describe this as an overwhelming and very positive experience.
+Your new teeth should be hard to distinguish from natural teeth — both for you and others.
+People who have had traditional dentures before getting a full arch replacement often describe this as an overwhelmingly positive experience.